 Bengbu Anhui, China Travel Guide

-Organize your preparations over several months for a stress-free departure.
+Organize your preparations over several months in order to a stress-no-cost exit.

-Check your passport's validity for six months beyond return.
+Check your passport's validity for six months after your return.
 Renew if needed.

 Begin Chinese visa application process, allowing ample time (several weeks).